bfrg/vim-c-cpp-modern/README.md

   `export` are standard C++ statements and **not** types and are therefore highlighted using the highlight group `Statement`.
 - Highlighting of library functions is purely regex-based.
-- User-defined function templates, class names in declarations, and class scopes are not highlighted.
+- User-defined function templates and class/struct members are not highlighted.
   Their regex'es are too complicated and slow, and fail too often.

 ## Optional features